 Helping Teens with Self Discovery Assessments and Quizzes

-While working as an executive in the C-suite, Greg did various surveys and 360 self-assessments.
-As a result, he believes that people shouldn’t wait until mid-life to intentionally learn about themselves at a deeper level.
+While working as an executive in the C-suite, Greg completed various self-assessments and surveys.
+As a result, he believes people shouldn’t wait until mid-life to learn more about themselves.
+That’s why he and Beth include similar self-assessments throughout the College Flight Plan course.

 Self-Discovery for Teens: Identify Core Values